About credit scores

 We work with banks, energy companies, insurance providers and telcos to get better deals for New Zealanders.
-We present offers based on your credit profile.
+We present offers based on the personal information that you have supplied to us and allow to be used for this purpose.
 Each time someone signs up to a deal offered through this website, we get a small payment from the supplier.
 We want to be transparent about how we make money, so you know how Credit Simple works.

 Absolutely.
 While we present deals from banks, telcos, energy providers and other companies, we aren’t obliged to give them favourable editorial coverage.
 You should be aware that we don’t provide any advice because we don’t know your complete financial situation (such as your income, expenses and life needs) or your personal objectives.
 So if you need help you should talk to a qualified financial advisor.

 Nah.
 We’re not afraid to tell the banks, telcos or energy companies to do better and we work with them to get better deals for New Zealanders.
-We then match offers to our customers based on their credit scores and their credit profile – something that’s never been done before.
+We then match offers to our customers based on their the personal information they have supplied to us and allowed to be used for this purpose.
 While we don’t show or review all offers available in New Zealand, we believe all New Zealanders deserve better deals and we’ve designed Credit Simple to give New Zealanders access to better financial deals and make more informed decisions for themselves.

-We can’t guarantee that you will be approved for any advertised offer, and advertisers may take into account more than your credit score when assessing applications you make.
+We can’t guarantee that you will be approved for any advertised offer, and advertisers will request additional information from you in order to assess an application.